On The Issues

-However, I support new legislation that would limit Abortions to First Trimester Only, thus reducing the suffering endured by the child.
-In cases of rape, unusual circumstances would be an exemption.
+However, I support new legislation that would limit abortions to First Trimester only, thus reducing the suffering endured by the child - cases of rape and unusual circumstances would be exceptions.

 2. Require companies to hire more women & minorities - Strongly Oppose